-The Entity must provide WECC with updates by each milestone due date on the progress of its Mitigation Plan.
+The Entity must provide WECC with updates by each milestone due date regarding the progress of its Mitigation Plan.
 WECC will track implementation of Mitigation Plans.
-WECC may conduct on-site visits and review the Mitigation Plan's status during Compliance Audits to monitor implementation.
+WECC may conduct on-site visits and review the Mitigation Plan's status during Compliance Audits or other monitoring efforts, to monitor implementation.

-The Entity may submit requests to revise the Mitigation Plan or extend the Mitigation Plan completion date to WECC.
+The Entity may submit requests to revise its Mitigation Plan or extend the Mitigation Plan completion date to WECC and the BCUC.
 WECC will review these requests and make recommendations for BCUC acceptance or rejection.